Normal platelets, variability and artefact

 Other elements that can cause issues (including to automated counters), these include infecting organisms (A: streptococci), cryoglobulin (B: in an unusual needle-shaped form), or red cell fragments (C: burns).
 Often recognizing the presence of these elements is easy, but you need to think about them!

 ARTEFACTS AFFECTING PLATELETS

 A number of platelet artefacts may be encountered in blood.

 The most frequent artefact is platelet aggregation or clumping (A).
-This phenomenon induced only in the anticoagulated samples and is caused by non-specific antibody associated particularly with EDTA anticoagulant and has no clinical significance, but may cause difficulty in interpreting platelet counts.
+This phenomenon is caused by non-specific antibody associated particularly with EDTA anticoagulant and has no clinical significance, but may cause difficulty in interpreting platelet counts.
 Platelet clumps will usually be seen throughout the film, but are most obvious at the end of the blood smear.
-A related, but distinctive, phenomena is ‘satellitism’ (B) where the platelets form a rosette around neutrophils and again has no clinical significance.
+A related, but distinctive, phenomenon is ‘satellitism’ (B) where the platelets form a rosette around neutrophils and again this has no clinical significance.
 Finally, in samples damaged by heat there may be extensive platelet clumping and degranulation (C) with amorphous clumps that are difficult to recognise.